Hong Kong dollar: Post-1997 period

 The Basic Law of Hong Kong and the Sino-British Joint Declaration provides that Hong Kong retains full autonomy with respect to currency issuance.
-Currency in Hong Kong is issued by the government and three local banks (HSBC, Bank of China and Standard Chartered) under the supervision of the Hong Kong Monetary Authority, which was an semi-independent public body established in the early 1990s to regulate banks and manage exchange funds and serves until now the territory's de facto "central bank".
+Currency in Hong Kong is issued by the government and three local banks (HSBC, Bank of China and Standard Chartered) under the supervision of the Hong Kong Monetary Authority, which was a semi-independent public body established in the early 1990s to regulate banks and manage exchange funds and now serves as the territory's de facto "central bank".
 Banknotes are printed by Hong Kong Note Printing Limited.
 A bank can issue a Hong Kong dollar only if it has the equivalent exchange in US dollars on deposit.
 The currency board system ensures that Hong Kong's entire monetary base is backed with US dollars at the linked exchange rate.
-The resources for the backing are kept in Hong Kong's exchange fund, which is among the largest official reserves in the world.
+The resources for the backing are kept in Hong Kong's exchange fund, which is among the largest official reserve in the world.
 Hong Kong also has huge deposits of US dollars, with official foreign currency reserves of US$361 billion as of March 2016.

-In a speech addressing the issue of who determines the monetary policy in Hong Kong on 13 May 2002, Tony Latter, in the position of the Deputy Chief Executive of the Hong Kong Monetary Authority (HKMA), contended that the Financial Secretary together with the HKMA in the Hong Kong SAR Government were responsible for that.
+In a speech addressing the issue of who determines the monetary policy in Hong Kong on 13 May 2002, Tony Latter, the Deputy Chief Executive of the Hong Kong Monetary Authority (HKMA), contended that the Financial Secretary together with the HKMA in the Hong Kong SAR Government were responsible for that.
 He acknowledged the heavy and direct influence of the Federal Reserve of the United States on Hong Kong's monetary policy under the currency peg, but argued that "It was Hong Kong's choice, and we do not require any permission from US to continue or discontinue it".

 As of 18 May 2005, in addition to the lower guaranteed limit, a new upper guaranteed limit was set for the Hong Kong dollar at HK$7.75 to the US dollar.
 The lower limit has been lowered from 7.80 to 7.85 (by 100 pips per week from 23 May to 20 June 2005).
 The Hong Kong Monetary Authority indicated this move is to narrow the gap between the interest rates in Hong Kong and those of the United States.
-A further aim of allowing the Hong Kong dollar to trade in a range is to avoid the HK dollar being used as a proxy for speculative bets on a renminbi revaluation.
+A further aim of allowing the Hong Kong dollar to trade in a range is to avoid the Hong Kong dollar being used as a proxy for speculative bets on a renminbi revaluation.